New Vegetation Indices and Surface Reflectance Products Available from LANCE

 LANCE has started generating NRT daily 8-day rolling datasets following requests from the dust modeling and agricultural monitoring communities.

 News date: 8/5/2014

 It is expected that the rolling NRT estimates of NDVI and EVI will provide operational aerosol forecasting models with a more reliable estimate of dust emissions.
 Currently the parameterization of dust emissions in models are generally formulated in terms of a static dust source function, modulated by surface parameters such as wind speed, soil moisture as well as the vegetative state at a particular time and location.
 The rolling NRT estimates of NDVI and EVI are intended to provide these models with a more recent and accurate depiction of the vegetation state, affording a more reliable estimate of dust emissions.
-The products will be used by organizations that routinely carry out operational aerosol forecasting, including the National Oceanic and Atmospheric Administration (NOAA) National Centers for Environmental Prediction (NCEP), the NASA Global Modeling and Assimilation Office (GMAO), the European Centre for Medium-Range Weather Forecasts (ECMWF), the U.S. Naval Research Laboratory (NRL) and the UK Met Office.
+The products will be used by organizations that routinely carry out operational aerosol forecasting, including the National Oceanic and Atmospheric Administration National Centers for Environmental Prediction, NASA's Global Modeling and Assimilation Office, the European Centre for Medium-Range Weather Forecasts, the U.S. Naval Research Laboratory and the UK Met Office.

 The global Vegetation Indices product dataset are denoted as MOD13Q4N (250m) and MOD13A4N (500m product).
 The product is created from 8-day rolling surface reflectance files (MOD09Q1N and MOD09A1N).
 Both the 8-day rolling VI and 8-day surface reflectance files are available from LANCE MODIS.

 Last Updated: Apr 8, 2019 at 4:21 PM EDT